Gabrielle Union Drives Instagram Wild With ‘Maleficent’ Video: ‘Applying For Damsel In Distress’

 Angelina Jolie may hold the crown on all things Maleficent, but it doesn’t mean that other celebrities can’t get in on it.
 America’s Got Talent judge Gabrielle Union has channeled her inner Disney lover – well, that and a few overall fairytale references.
 The 46-year-old has taken to Instagram with an update that’s officially driving her fans wild, although this reality judge tends to have that effect on the platform every time she posts an update.

 Gabrielle’s video today came as a mash-up of two very different looks.
 Fans were greeted with the star appearing in a fairytale-like dress, with an artsy painted backdrop showing swirly skies and flowers.
-Gabrielle herself was clearly embracing her good side here – with a floaty and fairytale-like dress in white and pastel green, blue, and peach, the star was looking like a princess.
+Gabrielle herself was clearly embracing her good side here.
+With a floaty and fairytale-like dress in white and pastel green, blue, and peach, the star was looking like a princess.
 The floor-length dress boasted sheer and gauze-like sleeves that wrapped around the star’s shoulders, with delicate hairpieces adding girly flourishes.

 The video didn’t take long to change its tune, though.
 Here, Gabrielle had gone much darker, with a black floral-print dress with purple and red contrasting the previous look.
 While the statement costume worn by Jolie in her movie wasn’t seen, the reference was all there in the caption.
 The contrast between good and evil was more than evident.